amitu/dutils/docs/form_handler.rst

     :param template: if passed, this template will be used to render form
     :param login_url: user will be redirected to this user if login is required
     :param pass_request: form instance would be created with request as first parameter if this is true
+    :param ajax: if this is true, form_handler will only return JSON data
     :rtype: instance of HttpResponse_ subclass

 Use Cases